iMicknl/azure-functions-libpostal/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)][deployment-url] [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)][deployment-url-gov]

-This will deploy an Azure Function app with a dedicated App Service plan (B3 sku) using the provided Docker container of this project.
+This will deploy an Azure Function app with a dedicated App Service plan (B3 sku) using the published [Docker container on GitHub Container Registry](https://github.com/iMicknl/azure-functions-libpostal/pkgs/container/azure-functions-libpostal).
 The project can easily be forked to make code changes and/or infrastructure changes.

 ## Endpoints
 ### /api/ParseAddress (GET/POST)